Posted on Friday, June 21st, 2024 at 4:50 pm

 Another critical distinction between health insurance and LTD insurance is how they are funded and obtained.
 In the United States, health insurance is widely available through several sources:

 Under the Affordable Care Act (ACA), all Americans must have minimum essential health coverage or pay a tax penalty.
-Many employers are required to offer health insurance to their full-time employees, so a significant portion of the population has health insurance.
+Many employers must offer health insurance to their full-time employees, so a significant portion of the population has health insurance.

 In contrast, long-term disability insurance is not as widely offered or mandated.
 According to the Bureau of Labor Statistics, only 35% of private industry workers can access employer-provided LTD coverage.
 Even among those with the option, the employer may only pay part of the premium, leaving the employee to decide whether to enroll and pay for coverage.